priteshsalesforce/Command-Center-Dashboards/Simple_Product_Demo_Script.md

 *[Scene: Navigate to Service VP dashboard]*

-**"The Command Center adapts to different roles in your organization.
+**"The Command Center adapts to different roles in the company.
 Here's the same system from a Service VP perspective."**

 **"The layout and metrics are similar, but the focus is on service-specific data - response times, customer satisfaction from a service angle, and operational metrics that matter to service teams."**